 Find some quick answers to common questions about the 2021 Stanley Cup Finals right here.

-The Stanley Cup Final will take place from June 28 through July 11.
+The Stanley Cup Final will take place on June 30 at the latest.
 The two teams will play a best-out-of-7 competition.
 The first team to 4 wins will take the cup (which could occur after the fourth game if one team is dominating).
-Check the schedule earlier in this post for more detailed information.